ardata-fr/equatags/cran-comments.md

 ## Test environments

-- local OS X install (R 4.2.0)
+- local OS X install (R 4.4.0)
-- ubuntu 16.04 (release)
+- ubuntu 20.04 (release)
 - winbuilder (with release and devel)

 ## R CMD check results

-There were no ERROR or WARNING.
-There were one NOTE:
+There were no ERROR, WARNING or NOTE.

 * This is a new release.